UIUC-iSchool-DataViz/spring2020/week10/lecture10.md

 ## Scales

-We have dealt primarily with quantitative scales.  bqplot provides several scales we can utilize:
+`bqplot` provides several scales we can utilize:

  * `LogScale`
  * `LinearScale`